Moonpig/tech-test-ios/README.md

 When reviewing your project, we'll consider:

 - How clean, modular and extensible the code is
+- The applied architecture and how the code is structured
-- Approach to testing
+- Approach and design patterns used to enable testing
-- Techniques used to present and lay out content in the app
+- How you handle errors in the app
 - Any other information provided in your README
 - Source control management - please commit regularly and include the .git folder in your submission